Portuguese Pantry Sourdough Baking Co Starter Recipe – A Taste of Portuguese Tradition from Oak Bluffs to New Bedford

 In a clean glass jar or bowl, mix:

-Stir well and store in a warm spot (around 75°F).
+Stir well and store room temp on counter.
 Cover loosely to allow gases to escape.

 Day 1 Evening (After 12 Hours)